fence-io/website/content/articles/networking/index.md

 ]
 ```

 A Linux bridge behaves like a network switch.
 It forwards packets between interfaces that are connected to it.
 In containers world, The bridge network functions as a virtual networking interface, interconnecting containers (Linux network namespaces) via virtual Ethernet pairs (veth pairs).
-Each container's namespace is configured with it's own veth pair, with one end connected to the bridge network.
+Each container is configured with it's own veth pair, with one end connected to the bridge network.
 This arrangement enables communication between containers internally and with the host system.

 Linux Namespaces play a pivotal role in containerization by providing isolated environments for individual containers.
 Each Docker container is encapsulated within its own namespace, ensuring it has its distinct IP address, routing table, and network configuration.
 This isolation mechanism prevents interference between containers and ensure the host system's integrity.

 TODO: Figure

 Now, let's attempt to ping one of the node IPs.
 Remember, in a KinD cluster, nodes are Docker containers.
 If you're using a Linux-based OS, the ping will be successful.
 However, if you're on macOS, you'll observe:

 ```
 macbook-pro % ping 172.18.0.2